The Waters Edge Board of Directors sends a monthly news flash to residents

 WATERS EDGE FLASH

-The next meeting will be on June 26th.
+The next meeting will be on September 25th.
 Please keep an eye out for signage for place and time.

 No new architectural applications approved.